oberrauch/vascaling/text/iteration.md

 Ok... lets see what I did and why it doesn't work.

-## Explaining the idea behind the code
+## Explaining the code and the idea behind it

 ```python
 # import externals libs